tdpreece/consumer_driven_contracts_with_mountebank/README.md

 * A provider that stores records,
 * A consumer that gets records and requires them to contain fields a and b,
 * A consumer that gets records and requires them to contain fields b and c,
-* A consumer that updates records via a POST request .
+* A consumer that updates records via a PATCH request .

 ## Set up
 * Clone the repository